Crocodile Dundee (character): Character biography

-Dundee was supposedly born in a cave, in the Northern Territory, and raised by Indigenous Australians.
+Dundee was abandoned at birth and was adopted by an aboriginal community in the Northern Territory.
 He is unaware of his age; he once asked an Aboriginal elder when he was born, the reply was "in the summertime".
-Until the events of the first film, Dundee said he had never lived in a city, or even been to one ("Cities are crowded right?
+Until the events of the first film, Dundee said he had never lived in a city, or even been to one ("Cities are crowded, right?
 If I went and lived in some city, I'd only make it worse").
 He owns a piece of land called "Billongamick" ("belong to Mick"), meaning "Mick's place", that he inherited from an uncle.
 He estimates that a person might walk across it in three to four days, but he regards it as useless except for a gold mine that he refers to as "the Reserve Bank" and his "retirement fund".
 Dundee is rarely seen without his black Akubra hat or his Bowie knife.